ColtonWilson/Group7_Project1/README.md

 ## Description

-Our cuurency exchange conversion calculator uses the current exchange rate to determine how much your money is worth in a different currency.
+Our currency exchange conversion calculator uses the current exchange rate to determine how much your money is worth in a different currency.
 It allows the customer to have an idea how much would their money is worth since the value can fluctuate due to various economic conditions.

 ## Badges